Join Us on 1/21/2026 for the Concord Township Zoning Hearing. Oppose the Gas Station

 C-2 Zoning District

-The C-2 zoning district in Pennsylvania is a Highway Commercial District designed for light and heavy commercial activities along major highway corridors.
-It allows for various uses, including automotive sales, service, and storage, as well as light manufacturing and warehousing.
-The district aims to provide sites for commercial activities while promoting economic growth and supporting local businesses.
+The C-2 zoning district in Pennsylvania is a Highway Commercial District intended to accommodate light and heavy commercial activities along major highway corridors.
+Permitted uses include automotive sales, service, and storage, as well as light manufacturing and warehousing.
+The district is designed to support commercial development, promote economic growth, and foster local business opportunities.

 What is Zoning Relief?

 Concord township has announced that this Land Development and Conditional Use application have been paused while the applicant applies for Zoning Relief.
-The developer wants Concord Township to provide zoning relief for Giant's Fuel Pumping Operation, which is not permitted.
-Here’s the process if a developer seeks ANY zoning relief:
+Here is the process:

 A. Filing